 - Additional geological sampling was undertaken during the summer of 2009 to measure the hydrocarbon content and the maturity of the rocks.
-Samples were sent to the Geological Survey of Canada in Calgary to analyze the hydrocarbon content and the maturity of the rocks. - GPR International Inc. was awarded a contract in September 2009 to do a 17,000- kilometer survey of high-resolution airborne magnetometry covering the entire block of permits.
-Results and interpretation of the survey are expected in the second quarter of 2010. - In early October 2009, Quantec Geosciences was hired to do an 803-station gravity survey to complement local government stations over the entire joint venture landholdings.
-Results of the survey are currently being interpreted.
+Samples were sent to the Geological Survey of Canada in Calgary for analysis. - GPR International Inc. was awarded a contract in September 2009 to do a 17,000-kilometre survey of high-resolution airborne magnetometry covering the entire block of permits.
+Results and interpretation of the survey are being integrated into the database. - In early October 2009, Quantec Geosciences was hired to do an 803-station gravity survey to complement local government stations over the entire joint venture landholdings.
+Results of the survey have been integrated into the database to refine geological interpretation of faults and structures.